c0663965/CPD-3314-Assignt6-2015F/README.md

 This repo contains starting files and automated unit tests for a selection of exercises based on Chapter 5 of the [textbook for this course](http://www.pearsonhighered.com/educator/product/Starting-Out-with-Java-From-Control-Structures-through-Objects-5E/9780132855839.page).

+*NOTE*: The testing files will not compile until you have created all five method signatures for the five required methods.
+Do this first.
+Fill in the methods later.

 ## Methods

 To retrieve these files and work with them: